Lab 08 -- C Programming - Recursion, Struct and Dynamic Memory Allocation

 Work out the problems in

-repo.
-Also fix the issues in all the c files appearing inerror
+exercisesfolder oflab08in thegitserverrepo.
+Also fix the issues in all the c files appearing inerrordirectory. -

 Puzzles on C programming.
 Work out Part SL, Part 2D and Part T from this link.